Pain Management Billing Services

 - Fast Claim Submission.
 Your billing will be submitted promptly after receipt.
 Don’t suffer from delays or write-offs from inappropriate submissions.

 Medical Coding Compliance

-The ebix Pain Management Billing Services team has a strong reputation as an expert in medical coding service.
+The ebix Pain Management Billing Services team has a strong reputation as an expert in medical coding services.
 By and large, medical billing begins with accurate and complete documentation in the medical record.
-Hence, coding is the way your intellectual services and labor translate into a code used to bill insurance and document the value of your service.
+Hence, coding is how your intellectual services and labor translate into a code used to bill insurance and document the value of your service.

 Perhaps most noteworthy are the ICD-10 codes.
 The ICD-10 systems are currently the cornerstone of classifying diseases, injuries, health encounters, and inpatient procedures in morbidity settings.
 Because of this, the ebix, Inc. team has honed medical coding skills and business processes to meet the needs of independent physicians.

-Examples of some of the financial reports we provide (above and beyond the regular month-end reporting that give details around charges, collections, and your AR) include:
+Examples of some of the financial reports we provide (above and beyond the regular month-end reporting that gives details about charges, collections, and your AR) include:

 - Charge & Revenue Analysis – evaluate financial ratios versus MGMA benchmarks